leemWF/READMEVault/TQL/MoP/MSV/README.md

 - Jasper Guardian - Red/Fire
   - chain (apart for 15sec to break, cumulative, not continuous)

+### Tanking
-- whoever with debuff boss, always grab lower energy boss too (tank comm)
+Generally whoever with debuff boss, always grab lower energy boss too (tank comm)

+Alternative
+- tank1: always 2, always keep 1 with debuff to you
+- tank2: always 1, no debuff boss and taunt the one with highest energy
+  - [H] and when stablized, help with tiles and can use tanking CD

 <img width="1090" height="652" alt="image" src="https://github.com/user-attachments/assets/fe87f473-c482-401f-9e87-0549d57f7bb4" />